 An MOU has been established between HRIS SSC and VA OI&T EPMD Health regarding the development, management, operation, and security of a connection between HR·SMART (HR-PAS database), owned by HRIS SSC, and OHRS 2.0.
-The information from the HR-PAS will be transmitted one way to OHRS 2.0 via flat file and web service API.
+The information from the HR-PAS is transmitted one way to OHRS 2.0 via flat file and web service API.
 All data is encrypted during this collection process.

-Initial employee data will be "pre-loaded" into OHRS 2.0.
-Once data is pre-loaded, data will be sent via a flat file and web service API on a daily interval.
+Initial employee data is "pre-loaded" into OHRS 2.0.
+Once data is pre-loaded, data is sent via a flat file and web service API on a daily interval.